bugzilla/bugzilla/docs/en/rst/api/core/v1/product.rst

                             this product.
 Default: true.
 classification     string   The name of the Classification which contains this
                             product.
-default_milestone  string   The default milestone for this product.
-Default
+default_bug_type   string   The default type for bugs filed under this product.
-                            '---'.
-is_open            boolean  ``true`` if the product is currently allowing bugs
+                            Each component can override this value. default_milestone  string   The default milestone for this product.
+Default '---'. is_open            boolean  ``true`` if the product is currently allowing bugs